-It’s too early to tell what the future has in store for Google’s ill-fated Pixel Slate, having released in November 2018.
+It’s too early to tell what the future has in store for Google’s ill-fated Pixel Slate, having only been released in November 2018.
 Google may not even release a Pixel Slate 2, following the negative feedback that is now – and possibly, forever – attached to it.
 Hey, maybe Google will launch a Pixelbook 2 instead.

 One thing we do know is that, if Google does pursue a Pixel Slate 2 in the future, there are some serious changes necessary.
 So, we’re going to dive in to what we want to see from the Google Pixel Slate 2, as well as some speculation about the release date and price.

 Cut to the chase

 - What is it?
 Google’s next productivity tablet

 - When is it out?
 October 2019 at the earliest

 - What will it cost?
 Possibly starting around $599 (£549, AU$845)

 Since the original Google Pixel Slate was announced at the 2018 Made by Google event and officially released about six weeks later, it makes sense that Google would follow suit with the next generation.